DataWorkflowServices/DataWorkflowServices.github.io/docs/guides/dws-on-csm/readme.md

 srun -l /bin/pwd
 ```

 Note that we will submit the test job from a directory where our `vers` account can write its output files.
+The output file location can be controlled by the `sbatch` command or by an `SBATCH` directive in the job script.

 ```console title="vers@uan01:/lus/vers>"
 sbatch /tmp/dws-test